zac-vh/zac-vh.github.io/_pages/about.md

 Intrinsically non-classical quantum behaviour often relies on a combination of resources whose precise roles are difficult to isolate.
 This direction seeks to define meaningful, operational measures of quantumness—sometimes inspired by resource-theoretic ideas—and to explore entropic approaches, possibly within phase space, as an insightful way to capture the richness and subtlety of quantum behaviour.

 - **Information flow in optical interactions**

+Understanding how information propagates through optical interactions remains a central question in quantum communication.
+This direction examines fundamental processes—such as the beam splitter—whose description is remarkably simple in phase space but far more intricate in the operator formalism, with rich interference effects.
+Bridging these two representations offers a promising route to uncover how information can be most efficiently conveyed through quantum optical channels, particularly beyond the well-understood Gaussian regime.